 Other nearby lakes include the Tiger Cat flowage, Upper and Lower Twin, Round, Reed and Callahan.
 Public access to these lakes is within 3 miles.
 A map showing these launches is available at the cottage.

 Take a day and canoe through the interconnecting lakes of the Tiger Cat

 flowage.
 It is a fascinating combination of lake and marshy streams.
 Don't forget the binoculars

 Maps of many of the canoeing and biking opportunities are available at the cottage.

-Should it rain (and I must admit it sometimes does), wait it out on the 3 season porch.
-There is an assortment of games and videos.
+Should it rain (and I must admit it sometimes does), there is an assortment of games and videos.
 Videos can also be rented in Hayward.